-morphology, diameter, Morphotype, and of Acaulospora and abundance Glomus mycorrhizal spores are found in shapes and sizes of spores which different.
+Morphotype, morphology, diameter, and abundance of Acaulospora and Glomus mycorrhizal spores are found in shapes and sizes of spores which different.
 The genus Glomus and Acaulospora are indigenous microorganisms owned by Jompie Botanical Garden of Parepare, which need to be exposed and introduced to the community, to be used as environmentally friendly biological agents in the development of Jompie Botanical Gardens of Parepare.